ga-curriculum/what-browser-do-you-use-and-why/README.md

 ## About

-This module is used for a discussion topic.
-Students will be able to compare different web browsers based on their features, security capabilities, and resource usage to make informed decisions about which browser best suits their needs.
+In this module, students will discuss different web browsers based on their features, security capabilities, and resource usage to help them make informed decisions about which browser best suits their needs.

 ## Content